-Have you ever played the interactive games at Disney World?
+Have you ever played the free interactive games at Disney World?
 It took us three visits before we even realised there were these amazing Walt Disney World games you could play in the parks.
 If you’re looking for some unique things to do at Disney World then you’ll love these ideas.

 The great thing about all the games mentioned in this post is that they are suitable for all the family.
 Adults can play alone if they wish, there is no upper age restriction.
 I do enjoy a scavenger hunt, and a Disney scavenger hunt in the happiest place on earth makes it even more exciting.